Waking with Ulcers – Corneal Erosion

 A lack of oxygen when the eye lids are closed makes the skin of the cornea swell.
 In healthy corneas, this is not a problem.
 But when the skin does NOT stick properly in recurrent erosion syndrome, it sticks to the eye lid and tears the skin away during the night as the eyes roll around, or on waking as the eyelids open.
 The tearing of the skin away from the cornea creates a tearing painful sensation, lasting minutes to hours.

-Recurrent erosion syndrome typically happens after injury, such as a poke in the eye from a finger, or a hairbrush.
+Recurrent corneal erosion syndrome typically happens after injury, such as a poke in the eye from a finger, or a hairbrush.
+Contact lenses can also cause corneal ulcers to form.
 There are medical conditions which cause recurrent erosion syndrome, such as “dystrophies” of the cornea where the skin naturally has difficulties sticking to the cornea.
 It is more common in middle aged menopausal women.

-There are several options to treat recurrent erosion syndrome.
+There are several options to treat recurrent corneal erosion syndrome.
 These include:

 - Simple scraping of the cornea